3mcd/javelin/docs-src/content/ecs/systems.md

 world.addSystem(render)
 ```

 Systems have a signature of `(world: World) => void`, where the only argument is the world that's currently mid-step.
-Calling `world.step()` will execute each system in the order that it was registered.
+The `world.step()` method executes systems in the same order in which they were registered.

-You may have noticed that `World<T>` is generic. `T` is a type that represents some data common to each step.
-Often times this value captures the amount of time elapsed since the previous step, but it can be any value.
-You can set this value via a single argument passed to `world.step(data: T)`.
-This value is assigned to `world.latestTickData` at the beginning of each step.

-The following is a world that will log the time elapsed since the last step, 60 times per second:
+`world.step` accepts a single argument, `tickData`, which will be assigned to `world.latestTickData` at the beginning of each step.
+To demonstrate, the following is a world that logs the time elapsed since the last step, 60 times per second:

 ```ts
 const world = createWorld<number>()